-Skipping breakfast could serve as a marker of unhealthy dietary and lifestyle behavior and is associated with the presence of noncoronary and generalized atherosclerosis independent of conventional CVD risk factors in a sample of middle-aged asymptomatic individuals.
+Skipping breakfast could serve as a marker of unhealthy dietary and lifestyle behavior and is associated with the presence of noncoronary and generalized atherosclerosis independent of conventional CVD risk factors in a sample of middle-aged Importance of Breakfast in Atherosclerosis Disease asymptomatic individuals.
 Our findings highlight the message of the importance of healthy eating, including an energetic breakfast.